MattCSmith/Project-365/README.md

 ## Day 16
 Switched things up today and worked on a small Node project.
 Half way through this micro project, will reveal more once complete.

+## Day 17
+Worked on the frontend for the secret micro project today.
+Was a nice change going back to plain react.
+Its been that long I forgot how things like React Router worked.
+Was a good little refresher project all round.
+Also remembered why I hate CORs